yangymargaret/REUNION/README.md

   ReDiscover can also take peak-TF associations predicted by other methods as input.
 In that case, pleaes provide the name of the corresponding method.

-- --method_type_group : the method for peak clustering, default = phenograph.20.
+- --method_type_group: the method for peak clustering, default = phenograph.20.
 The default parameter represents using PhenoGraph algorithm for clustering with the number of neighbors = 20

   To use PhenoGraph clustering with a specific number of neibhors, please use: phenogrph.$num, which represents the number of neighbors = $num

-- --thresh_size_group : the threshold on peak cluster size, default = 15
+- --thresh_size_group: the threshold on peak cluster size, default = 15

-- --component
+- --component: the number of components to keep when applying SVD to the accessiblity feature matrix and the peak-motif feature matrix of the peaks, default = 100

-- --component2
+- --component2: the number of feature dimensions to use when building the feature matrix of the peaks in the accessibility feature space and the sequence feature space, default = 50.
+Please note that component2 <= component.
+The total number of feature dimensions for a peak is d=2*$component2.

 - --neighbor